ZeeAyZ/Eklips/README.md

 >This project is still in development and is very buggy and unstable, so use at your own risk.
 >Most features are yet to be completed...
 >
->Also, Do not go to the [original Eklips repository](https://github.com/Za9-118/Eklips), as i was locked out of that account and it will not have any new commits.
+>Also, Do not go to the [original Eklips repository](https://github.com/Za9-118/Eklips), as i was locked out of that account and it will not have any new commits or features.

 >[!NOTE]
 >I'm taking a break from this project.. cause school.. and life.. yayy..